Howeng98/go_game_extension/README.md

   - Remove redundant frames by adding delay into videocaptured (Zac)
   - Output board and string information into PDF (Zac)

+---
+### 03/26
+Accomplished
+  - Remove redundant frames by adding delay into videocaptured (Zac)
+  - Output board and string information into PDF (Zac)

+  Future Works:
+  - Solve the hand occlusion problem by checking the saved global board to detect whether have any missing pieces
+  - Consider the eaten pieces case and label

+  TODO and Discussions:
+  - Remove hand case by checking pixel RGB values and remove hand frames

 ## References